 Sarah Labowitz is Co-director of the NYU Stern Center for Business and Human Rights and a Research Scholar in Business and Society at NYU Stern.
-She has worked on business and human rights from within leading NGOs, the U.S. government, a company, and now in academia.
+She teaches in the undergraduate curriculum and conducts original research on human rights in different business sectors, with a particular focus on fast fashion.
 Prior to joining Stern in 2013, she worked at the U.S. State Department on cyber policy, Internet freedom, and human rights.
 Her work on Internet freedom was recognized by Forbes Magazine on its 2012 “30 Under 30” list for law and policy.
-She has worked at the Fair Labor Association, the Berkman Center for Internet & Society at Harvard Law School, Yahoo, and Human Rights First.Sarah is a fellow of the Truman National Security Project and a member of the Council on Foreign Relations.
+She has worked at the Fair Labor Association, the Berkman Center for Internet & Society at Harvard Law School, Yahoo, and Human Rights First.Sarah is a fellow of the Truman National Security Project, a term member of the Council on Foreign Relations, and a member of the World Economic Forum's Global Future Council on the Future of Cybersecurity.
 She holds an MA in international relations from the Fletcher School of Law and Diplomacy at Tufts University and a BA in history from Grinnell College.

 Michael Posner is the Center's co-director and the Jerome Kohlberg Professor of Ethics and Finance at NYU Stern.
 From September 2009 until March 2013, he served in the Obama Administration as Assistant Secretary of State for Democracy, Human Rights and Labor at the U.S. State Department.
 From 1978 to 2009, he was the Executive Director and the President of Human Rights First, a U.S.-based human rights advocacy organization.As Assistant Secretary of State, Michael traveled to more than 40 countries where he represented the U.S. government on a wide range of human rights issues.
 He has played a major role in shaping U.S. policy from inside and outside of government on issues ranging from refugee and asylum law and policy, national security and human rights, Internet freedom, and business and human rights.
 Michael played a key role in proposing and campaigning for the first U.S. law providing for political asylum, which became part of the Refugee Act of 1980, as well as the Torture Victim Protection Act, which was adopted in 1992.Michael holds a JD from the University of California, Berkeley Law School, and a BA with distinction and honors from the University of Michigan.